RedChimera/IWD2EE/iwd2ee/IWD2EE_ReadMe.txt

 --Item Revisions--

 Normally, Icewind Dale 2's items are balanced terribly.
-There are a handful of ridiculously overpowered magic items (e.g. Winged Blight, Massive Halberd of Hate) towering over hundreds of almost useless magic items (e.g. items that just provide +1 Hide skill or 1/- Spell Resistance).
+There are just a few good items towering over hundreds of almost useless magic items (e.g. items that just provide +1 Hide skill or 1/- Spell Resistance).
 It's not even a low-magic game: one gets tons of magic items, but most of them suck.

 Item Revisions enhances most of the magical items in Icewind Dale 2, giving them a much larger variety of useful abilities.
 The purpose is primarily to empower weak items rather than to weaken strong items.
 Overall, the total number of magical items you obtain as loot in the game won't change much, but those items are more likely to be useful.